BARF, yucky sounding name but your dogs will thrive on the diet nature intended. Bones and raw food diet makes sense.

 The 27 dogs on the farm range from a 100 pound German Shepherd who acts as caretaker of the farm and all its occupants; 15 working sled dogs; a few young Fox Terriers; 3 ancient Fox Terriers; and an equally ancient Boxer.
 Without exception all have benefited from the diet that nature designed them to have.

-About 7 months ago I attended a show to watch Fox Terriers.
-There was a young male there that was in the greatest condition I had ever seen.
+About 7 months ago I attended a show to watch Fox Terriers, and there was a young male there that was in the greatest condition I had ever seen.
 Coat blue black and sparkling white, eyes clear, good tight feet, lovely, hard muscular condition.
 His coat seemed sprayed on it fit so tightly.
 When I commented on this wonderful condition his owner said BARF.
 This unfortunate acronym stands for Biologically Appropriate Raw Food or Bones And Raw Food.
 I had heard of it before but never actually seen the evidence.

 The diet consists of roughly 60% raw meaty bones and 40% raw vegetable, grain, and egg matter.
 All supplemented with brewer’s yeast or nutritional yeast, kelp, dried parsley, ester C powder, garlic powder.
 It is desirable to feed a variety of meats to make sure the dogs get their proper nutrition.
 Any meat is fine, but only raw.